fbpx

 Set them apart for the day of slaughter!

-How long with the land lie parched
+How long will the land lie parched

 and the grass in every field be withered?